apache/pulsar/site2/docs/concepts-overview.md

 * A serverless connector framework [Pulsar IO](io-overview.md), which is built on Pulsar Functions, makes it easier to move data in and out Apache Pulsar.
 * [Tiered Storage](concepts-tiered-storage.md) offloads data from hot/warm storage to cold/longterm storage (such as S3 and GCS) when the data is aging out.

+## Feature Compatibility Matrix

+Most Pulsar features can be freely mixed and matched, but some features cannot be used in combination with some others.
+Please refer to [Feature Compatibility Matrices](reference-feature-compatibility.md) for details.

 ## Contents

 - [Messaging Concepts](concepts-messaging.md)